WebAssembly/spec/document/core/exec/instructions.rst

 .. note::
    This semantics also applies to the instruction sequence contained in a |LOOP| instruction.
-   Therefor, execution of a loop falls off the end, unless a backwards branch is performed explicitly.
+   Therefore, execution of a loop falls off the end, unless a backwards branch is performed explicitly.

 .. index:: ! call, function, function instance, label, frame